School of Information Technology

 Accelerated Pathway Network Technology

-The accelerated pathway in the Master of Information Technology - Network Technology (MIT-NET) is a flexible and individualized plan of graduate study.
+The accelerated pathway in the M.A.Sc.
+Networking Technology and M. Networking Technology is a flexible and individualized plan of graduate study.
 Students in their final year of a Carleton BIT Network Technology degree with demonstrated academic excellence and aptitude for research may qualify for this option.

 Accelerated Pathway Requirements: